info5-groupe-9-dashboard-rust/app/README.md

 # Goard

-A modern, blazing-fast dashboard application built with Rust, powered by Eframe and Egui libraries.
+Goard (pronounced "guard") is a modern, blazing-fast dashboard application built with Rust, powered by Eframe and Egui libraries.
 This elegantly structured MVC project delivers stunning data visualization through an interactive dashboard and Gantt chart interface.

 ## Key Features